Deducteam/Dedukti/libraries/theories/README.md

 Generator: From Dedukti[CiC] files (coming soon)

-An encoding of Simple Type Theory with prenex polymorphism (see [Sharing a library between proof assistants: Reaching out to the HOL family](http://www.lsv.fr/~fthire/research/sttforall/index.php) (paper submitted to FSCD 2018))
+An encoding of Simple Type Theory with prenex polymorphism (see [Sharing a library between proof assistants: Reaching out to the HOL family](https://arxiv.org/abs/1807.01873))